 - Rod has supreme power

-- Very accurate at long distance
+- Very accurate at long distances

 - Cast aluminum reel